 HOW THE PROGRAM WORKS

-- More than 20 food pantries and congregate meal providers in each community meet on a regular basis to discuss opportunities for food rescue and delivery, client needs and trends, and other shared concerns.
+- More than 20 food pantries and congregate meal providers meet on a regular basis to discuss opportunities for food rescue and delivery, client needs and trends, and other shared concerns.

 - The Danbury Food Collaborative has published A Guide to Accessing Food in multiple languages: English/Espanol (PDF) Português (PDF)

-- Working together, the collaboratives were awarded grants to increase refrigeration and freezer space in local pantries, so that more fresh vegetables, fruits, meats, and fish can be offered to clients.
+- The Danbury Food Collaborative has received grants to increase refrigeration and freezer space in local pantries, so that more fresh vegetables, fruits, meats, and fish can be offered to clients.

-For more information about the Stamford Food Collaborative, contact Cara Mitchell at 203-883-0879 or email@example.com.
+For more information about the Danbury Food Collaborative, contact Cara Mitchell at 203-883-0879 or email@example.com.